tompascall/inotes/readme.md

 - install `ionic` node package globally in your system (`npm install -g ionic`)
 - clone the project
 - run `ionic serve` in the project library
+- select the `localhost` option
 - open `http://localhost:8100` in the browser

-For the moment you can only add and remove notes.
+You can only add and remove notes for now.
 These notes are stored locally.